ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 1) Random Forest Regressor
 2) XGBoost Regressor

-### 2024 Predictions
+### Predicting
-For the predictions portion of this project, the final models chosen in the Modeling portion will be used to predict team wins in the 2024 MLB season.
+For the predicting portion of this project, the final models chosen in the Modeling portion will be used to predict team wins in the 2024 MLB season.

 ### Applications